Looking for the top platforms to trade cryptocurrencies? Let’s help you with that.

 What are cryptocurrency brokers?

-Cryptocurrency trading brokers are companies that provide trading venues for buyers and sellers from all over the world to come together to trade cryptocurrency assets in a transparent manner.
+Cryptocurrency trading brokers are companies that provide trading services for buyers and sellers from all over the world.
+They facilitate coming together to trade cryptocurrency assets in a transparent manner.

 The trading venue is usually an online trading platform, which can either be a proprietary product designed by the broker, or a turnkey product designed by a third-party company and customized for each broker that signs up to use the platform.

-Cryptocurrency trading is the online trading of tokens and assets that are created using distributed ledger technology, in order to profit from the minute-by-minute change in value of these assets.
+Cryptocurrency trading is the online trading of tokens and assets that are created using distributed ledger technology, in order to profit from the minute-by-minute change in the value of these assets.
+If your goal is to learn about how to trade the market, read our guide to trading your first cryptocurrency.

 Thus, cryptocurrency trading was born.
 Brokers and exchanges have been able to standardise these platforms in order to provide the same trading conditions as other traditional assets such as stocks, commodities and indices.